animhotep/tgparser/README.md

 ## Features

 - Monitors a specified public Telegram channel every 3 minutes
-- Searches for a specific keyword in messages
+- Searches for specific keywords in messages (supports multiple keywords)
-- Sends a notification with a link to the message when the keyword is found
+- Sends a notification with a link to the message when any of the keywords are found, indicating which specific keywords were matched
 - Avoids duplicate notifications by tracking the last checked message

 ## Prerequisites